 The waitlist is variable depending on the volume of clients currently being seen, and the volume of clients on the waitlist.
 Counsellors usually start seeing clients late September, early October.
-The waitlist can be anywhere from a few weeks to a couple of months depending on the volume.
-The intake worker will let you know the wait time once you submit an intake form.
+The waitlist can be couple of months or more depending on the volume.
+The FRC Coordinator will let you know the approximate wait time once you submit an intake form.

 Can an FRC counsellor help me obtain custody of my child?

 Because our counsellors are students, we will avoid any situations in which the counsellor would be called into court to testify.
-Contact the intake worker for alternative referrals if this is a need that must be satisfied.
+Contact the FRC Coordinator for alternative referrals if this is a need that must be satisfied.